RumeelHussainbnb/CoreDAODocs/docs/FAQs/core-api-faqs.md

 ---
-sidebar_label: Core API FAQs
+sidebar_label: CoreScan API FAQs
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# CORE API FAQs
+# CoreScan API FAQs
 ---

-### 1. What is the CORE API?
+### 1. What is the CoreScan API?

 We've developed the CoreScan Open API to give developers direct access to CoreScan's block explorer data and services.
 CoreScan's APIs are provided as a community service and without warranty, so please use what you need and no more.

 Check out the full API docs available [here](https://docs.coredao.org/api/).

-### 2. How can I access the Core API?
+### 2. How can I access the CoreScan API?

-In order to access CORE API, you need to have an account registered on the Core Scan, refer [here](https://docs.coredao.org/api/tutorials/creating-an-account) for a detailed guide on this.
-Other than this you also need to have an API key generated using the registered account, refer to detailed guide [here](https://docs.coredao.org/api/tutorials/generate-an-api-key).
+In order to access CoreScan API, you need to have an account registered on the CoreScan, refer [here](https://docs.coredao.org/api/tutorials/creating-an-account) for a detailed guide on this.
+Other than this, you also need to have an API key generated using the registered account, refer to detailed guide [here](https://docs.coredao.org/api/tutorials/generate-an-api-key).

-### 3. How to create API Keys for using with CORE API?
+### 3. How to create API Keys for using with CoreScan API?

-To generate API keys using a registered account on Core Scan, refer to detailed guide [here](https://docs.coredao.org/api/tutorials/generate-an-api-key).
+To generate API keys using a registered account on CoreScan, refer to detailed guide [here](https://docs.coredao.org/api/tutorials/generate-an-api-key).

 ### 4. My API keys are not working, what can I do?